Cold Chain Security

 Gap 1: Dispatch information leakage

-Fix: Structured information control SOP covering dispatch, drivers, brokers, and customer communications.
-Information classification (what can be shared with whom).
-Driver training on social media and group communication discipline.
-Broker contracts that limit re-distribution of load data.
+Fix: One information-control SOP covering dispatch, drivers, brokers, and customer comms.
+Classify what can be shared and with whom.
+Train drivers on what not to post.
+Add a clause to broker contracts that bans re-distribution of load data.

 Gap 2: Weak seal protocols

-Fix: Seal protocol SOP covering seal type and number, application timing and responsible party, verification at every handoff, discrepancy escalation path, and seal evidence preservation procedures.
-Train every dock worker, driver, and security guard on the protocol with annual refresher.
+Fix: A seal SOP that covers seal type and number, application timing and owner, verification at every handoff, the escalation path on a discrepancy, and how seal evidence gets preserved.
+Train every dock worker, driver, and guard on it.
+Refresh annually.

 Gap 3: Missing reefer telemetry handoffs